pybop-team/PyBOP/README.md

 2. Design optimisation under battery manufacturing/use constraints.

 These include a wide variety of optimisation problems that require careful consideration due to the choice of battery model, data availability and/or the choice of design parameters.

+### Publications

+Please take inspiration from the following journal articles which show how PyBOP is being used for research:

+- "Physics-based battery model parametrisation from impedance data" by [Hallemans et al. (2025)](https://doi.org/10.1149/1945-7111/add41b) with [open-source code and data](https://github.com/Battery-Intelligence-Lab/Hallemans-2025-JES)

 ### Jupyter Notebooks